CL-17656/CS520_Front/README.md

    Furthermore, instructors can also provide feedback for the entire quiz along with the

 5. **Statistics**:
    Instructors and students can view detailed quiz performance analytics.
-These statistics are very crucial for both to learn about the areas of improvement:
+These statistics are very crucial for both to learn about the areas of improvement.
    - **Student stats**:
        - View the total score for the quiz
        - View both -- your answer and the correct answer